 121 N. Greyson St., Durham

-**UPDATE: In August, 2017 Rose’s transitioned to more of a restaurant and now offers ramen on their everyday menu.
-The type of ramen still changes almost weekly.**
+**UPDATE: In August, 2017 Rose’s Meat Market & Sweet Shop transitioned to more of a restaurant and now offers ramen on their everyday menu!
+The type of ramen still changes regularly.**

 Most of Rose’s special ramen are only done for a three-week period per year and based on the seasonality of ingredients available at the farmers market.
 Green Garlic Miso, with tonkotsu broth seasoned with miso and green garlic, for instance, is a favorite for spring, as is the Ramp Ramen (a soy based broth seasoned with ramps – only done for one week per year).
 Sweet Onion Ramen is a salt-based broth seasoned with slow-roasted sweet onions at their peak, usually in June.
 And in fall, it’s time for Tantanmen spicy ramen.
 In winter, the curry ramen is a big hit – it’s a little sweeter and thicker which goes over well in the colder months.
 A new addition last year was Lamb Ramen, made with leftover Easter lamb bones and soy braised lamb belly that was charred over Japanese charcoal (keep an eye out for a repeat this year!).
-Rose’s $13 bowls of ramen are served from 11am-2pm, Wednesdays only.
+Rose’s ramen bowls are typically in the $13 range.

 415 E. Chapel Hill St., Durham